Rosemary are low maintenance, hardy perennial plant that lives up to 15 years with the right care.

-Rosemary leaves and stems can be pruned at anytime during the growing season to for cooking, however rosemary does respond to a hard prune once per year in order to stimulate new growth and to slow down the formation of the woody base.
+Rosemary leaves and stems can be pruned at any time during the growing season for cooking, however, rosemary does respond to a hard prune once per year to stimulate new growth and to slow down the formation of the woody base.

 How to Revive Rosemary that is not Growing

 Always plant the rosemary in full sun for best results otherwise it may not grow in the shade and not live for very long.
-Transplant the rosemary into full sun or (more conveniently) if its potted move the pot into the sun and the rosemary should revive and start growing again if it is in the growing season.
+Transplant the rosemary in full sun or (more conveniently) if it’s potted move the pot into the sun and the rosemary should revive and start growing again if it is in the growing season.

-Rosemary thrives in poor soils that are sandy so it is rarely affected by a lack of nutrients, however a pot bound plant can become root bound or exhaust the potting soil of nutrients if it has been in the same pot for a long time.
+Rosemary thrives in poor sandy soils so it is rarely affected by a lack of nutrients, however, a pot-bound plant can exhaust the potting soil of nutrients if it has been in the same pot for a long time.

 A weak fertilizer in the Spring can also help if the rosemary has been deprived of nutrients in a smaller pot.

-A half strength fertilizer is all that is required.
-Too much fertilizer and it can burn the roots or stimulate new sappy growth and leaves with less flavour and fragrance that is also more susceptible to disease.
+A half-strength fertilizer is all that is required.
+Too much fertilizer can burn the roots or stimulate new sappy growth and leaves with less flavor and fragrance that is also more susceptible to disease.

 Rosemary can be pruned for its leaves for culinary purposes at any time during Spring or Summer and up until early Fall.

-However it is a good to give the rosemary a good prune to stimulate new growth.
+However, it is good to give the rosemary a good prune to stimulate new growth.
 The key with pruning is to not cut into the woody base of the rosemary as the older wood does not grow new leaves.

-Here’s a really good YouTube video which explains how to prune rosemary for good growth with plentiful leaves:
+Here’s a really good YouTube video that explains how to prune rosemary for good growth with plentiful leaves:

 Rosemary With Damage After Winter